jhnlynn/wasshub/README.md

 ### Use Abstract Class To Handle Errors
 each custom error handling class should extend the **Abstract Class**: CustomError, guaranteeing the format of errors back to the client.

-## barrior when using TS with Mongoose
+## barrier when using TS with Mongoose
 ### Issue #1
 Mongoose will not tell TS about the different properties that are trying to pass in, as TS required